Recommendations & Conclusions

 The ability of AI models and tools to process substantial volumes of data, and rapidly identify patterns where human researchers might take months or be unable to, makes it a potentially transformational technology for medical research.
 Either through the development of new drugs, or the repurposing of existing ones, the …

-Government response.
 The government explained its evidence-based approach to AI regulation, without immediate new legislation, and highlighted the establishment of the Frontier AI Taskforce/AI Safety Institute.
-It also detailed work with frontier AI companies on safety policies, the recent AI Safety Summit, …
+It also detailed work with frontier AI companies on safety policies, the recent AI Safety Summit, and commitment to establish a …

 Department for Science, Innovation and Technology